 This physical therapy exercise works best for neck pain treatment.
 This physical therapy exercise is useful in cases of neck pain and cervical spondylitis.
 The exercise is effective for stretching the trapezius muscle.

 The most common symptom of muscle stiffness is the unending pain you are going through.
-Even muscle stiffness in the legs is one sign that you must visit a doctor.
+Even tight leg muscles are one sign that you must visit a doctor.
 Some of the other symptoms to look for are:

 The common causes of muscle stiffness are exercises, lifting weights, and physical work.
 Stiffness could be caused when getting out of bed or spending a lot of time sitting in a chair.

-Strains and sprains are some common reasons for muscle stiffness.
+Strains and sprains are some common reasons.
 These sprains can cause redness, pain, swelling, and limited movement.
 Some of the other conditions causing stiff muscles are:

-If you are unsure of the cause of your muscle stiffness, call your doctor.
-Call your doctor to diagnose muscle if the muscle stiffness does not disappear or if you experience other symptoms.
-Make sure to seek that medical attention if you experience muscle stiffness with other symptoms like
+Call your doctor if you are unsure of the cause of your muscle spasm.
+Make sure to seek that medical attention if you experience it with other symptoms like

-These symptoms are a sign that there might be one underlying condition you need to deal with.
+These are a sign that there might be one underlying condition you need to deal with.

 With simple changes and proper muscle stiffness treatment, you can significantly prevent muscle stiffness and need not visit a physiotherapist for help.